clay/claycli/README.md

 * `-c, --component <uri>` a specific component instance url
 * `--page <uri or url>` a specific page url

-If you specify a specific component instance or page url, `clay-cli` will import that item _and its children_.
+If you specify a specific component instance or page url, `claycli` will import that item _and its children_.
 You can specify the site to import into with the same syntax as the `--site` option, e.g. alias, url, or uri.
 If you don't specify a site to import into, it'll use the `CLAY_DEFAULT_SITE` environment variable.

 * `-n, --dry-run` will tell you the total number of components, pages, uris, and lists that will be imported
 * normally, it will warn you when it encounters things that already exist (components, pages, uris, and lists, but not users)